Welcome to my unbiased review of 37 Clicks!

-You can apparently start making money from just 37 people clicking on the links you share online or should I say the links you will be “spamming” the web with.
+You can apparently start making money from just 37 people clicking on the links you share online.

-But what’s really funny is why 37 clicks and not a rounded off number like 30 or 40, or even 35!?
-LOL.
+But what’s really funny is why it’s called 37 clicks and not a rounded off number like 30 or 40, or even 35 LOL.